harshangrjn/QuantumCircuitOpt.jl/docs/src/quickguide.md

 </a>
 ```

-- November 2021: Presentation from the [2nd Quantum Computing Software Workshop](https://sc21.supercomputing.org/session/?sess=sess345), held in conjunction with the International Conference on Super Computing ([SC21](https://sc21.supercomputing.org)), will introduce the technicalities underlying the package.
+- November 2021: Presentation from the [2nd Quantum Computing Software Workshop](https://sc21.supercomputing.org/session/?sess=sess345), held in conjunction with the International Conference on Super Computing ([SC21](https://sc21.supercomputing.org)), will introduce the technicalities underlying the package, which can also be found in this [paper](https://doi.org/10.1109/QCS54837.2021.00010).

 ```@raw html
 <align="center"/>